BAC Bursary for Business History Research

-It is expected that the successful applicant will submit an short article based on the research to the Council's newsletter and website.
+It is expected that the successful applicant will submit a short article based on the research to the Council's newsletter and website.
 This will not preclude publishing elsewhere.

 Candidates should indicate: the objectives of their research, which will need to be within the broad field of business history; the nature and location of the specific set of business records they wish to study; a detailed breakdown of costs; the proposed methods of dissemination of the results of their work.

 There is no application form.
 Candidates should include a brief curriculum vitae as well as the information indicated above.
-All applications must be word-processed and should not exceed five sides of A4.
+All applications must be word-processed and should not exceed four sides of A4.

 The decision of the BAC is final.
 The successful applicant will be informed in writing within ten days of the closing date.
-The prize will be awarded at the Association of Business Historians Conference in Glasgow on the 30 June 2017.
+The prize will be awarded at the Association of Business Historians Conference at Milton Keynes on the 28th June 2018.